Sexecology: Human/nonhuman relationships

 Sexecology seeks to direct attention towards “the ways in which sex and sexuality affect the larger nonhuman world.”
 Ecosexuality is an orientation directed toward the non-human material world.
-With this direction, ecosexuality makes a bold statement that “these human bodies are part of the nonhuman material world.”
+With this direction, ecosexuality makes the statement that “these human bodies are part of the nonhuman material world.”
 The blur between human and non-human entities is essential to Sprinkle and Stephens’ demonstration of sexecology.

 Sexecology was influenced by contemporary theories around posthumanism and the relationships between humans and nonhumans.

 Elizabeth Stephens has said "Haraway’s work has guided my understanding of the material consequences and the theoretical underpinnings embedded in human/nonhuman relationships that matrix our world.
 This has helped me understand how human exceptionalism has been constructed and privileged throughout the history of religion and science as well as in other secular practices in western culture.
 Human exceptionalism, in collaboration with global capitalism, has created the isolated space necessary for the ongoing practices that have produced the dangerously degraded environmental conditions in which we now live.
 The belief systems and ideologies that allow some people to think that they have the Darwinian survival skill and the rights that accompany those skills to use or destroy other human and non humans is now causing the kind of environmental degradation that affects the whole system sooner or later."